Lavender is one of the essential oils that I think should be in every home!

 You can use it as a face toner, air freshener and even as a pillow mist.
 After purchasing the hydrosol transfer it into a spray bottle for an easier application.

-Lavender flowers can be taken as a herbal tea for their calming effects.
+Try Lavender flowers as a herbal tea and enjoy their calming effects.

 Extra relaxing tea combination- mix lavender, chamomile and calendula flowers.